 - A surrogate decides to withhold or withdraw life-sustaining treatment (other than CPR) from a patient in a nursing home.
 The patient is not expected to die within six months and is not permanently unconscious.
 In this situation, the ethics review committee must agree to the following.
 The patient has a condition that can't be reversed or cured.
-Also, the provision of lifesustaining treatment would involve such pain, suffering or other burden that it would reasonably be deemed inhumane or extraordinarily burdensome under the circumstances. - A surrogate decides to withhold or withdraw artificial nutrition and hydration from a patient in a hospital.
+Also, the provision of life-sustaining treatment would involve such pain, suffering or other burden that it would reasonably be deemed inhumane or extraordinarily burdensome under the circumstances. - A surrogate decides to withhold or withdraw artificial nutrition and hydration from a patient in a hospital.
 The attending doctor objects.
 The patient is not expected to die within six months and is not permanently unconscious.
 In this situation, the ethics review committee must agree to the following.
 The patient has a condition that can't be reversed or cured.
 Also, artificial nutrition and hydration would involve such pain, suffering or other burden that it would reasonably be deemed inhumane or extraordinarily burdensome under the circumstances.

-• In a hospital or nursing home, an ethics review committee must approve the decision of an unmarried, emancipated minor to withhold or withdraw lifesustaining treatment without the consent of a parent or guardian.
+- In a hospital or nursing home, an ethics review committee must approve the decision of an unmarried, emancipated minor to withhold or withdraw life-sustaining treatment without the consent of a parent or quardian. - A physician decides to admit into hospice a patient who lacks capacity and who does not have a health care proxy or surrogate.
+The committee must also review the hospice plan of care, which can include the withholding or withdrawal of life-sustaining treatment if the standards are met for surrogate decision about such treatment.